microsoft/onefuzz/docs/AADEntitites.md

     * CliClient (from OneFuzz Application registration)

 ### Managed Node Service Principal
 This entity is available after the first deployment.
-This is the service principal associated with the user-assigned managed identity `<instance_name>-scalesetid`.
+This is the service principal associated with the user-assigned managed identity `<instance_name>-<scaleset_id>`.

 * name: `<instance_name>-<scaleset_id>`
 * Service Principal